JPGoodale/ptx-kernels/README.md

 Address Registers: Address registers, typically denoted as `%rd` in standard PTX, are replaced with `%%ad`.

-Predicate Registers: Predicate registers are usually represented as `%p` in PTX.
+Predicate Registers: Predicate registers are usually represented as `%p`.
 In our inline assembly, they are denoted as `%%pr`.

 ## References